autowarefoundation/autoware-documentation/docs/how-to-guides/integrating-autoware/creating-vehicle-and-sensor-description/creating-sensor-description.md

     roll: -0.001
     pitch: 0.015
     yaw: -0.0364
-    .
-    .
-    .
+    ...
+    ...
+    ...
 ```

 The frame given as `base_link` in the above file can be defined as point 0 of the vehicle.
-For this point, the desired sensor frame or any point on the vehicle can be selected,
-and the most suitable point is the point defined as the "axle,"
+The base_link frame is used very frequently throughout the Autoware stack,
-which is the middle of the two rear wheels of the vehicle.
+and is a projection of the rear-axle center onto the ground surface.

 The tutorial_vehicle file is [sensors_calibration.yaml](https://github.com/leo-drive/tutorial_vehicle_sensor_kit/blob/main/tutorial_vehicle_sensor_kit_description/config/sensors_calibration.yaml) included in [tutorial_vehicle_sensor_kit](https://github.com/leo-drive/tutorial_vehicle_sensor_kit/tree/main) and given below:
 In sensors_calibration.yaml file, parent_frame's position relative to base_link is given in euler format as [x, y, z, roll, pitch, yaw].